-Because the sensor is powered from potentially hazardous mains voltages, the power-supply should be wired only by personnel qualified to install electrical equipment.
-For permanent outside installations, this usually requires a certified electrician who is also familiar with local electrical and safety legislation.
+Because of hazardous mains voltages, only qualified personnel should wire the power supply.
+Permanent outside installations usually require a certified electrician who is familiar with local electrical and safety legislation.
 Some general guidance is given in Connectors and wiring (p.
-17), but the responsibility for the installation lies with the installer.
+18), but the responsibility for the installation lies with the installer.